-Juan grew up in Pereira, Colombia before moving to the United States at a young age.
-He is currently working for Citigroup’s Investment Banking office in Buffalo, NY as a financial analyst with a couple years of experience in the industry.
+Juan Jimenez grew up in Pereira, Colombia before moving to the United States at a young age.
+He is currently working for Citigroup’s Investment Banking office in New York, NY as a Financial Analyst.
 He has worked closely with David Harary to bring a financially sustainable business model to the Center for Development and Strategy by bringing in new sources of revenue and setting strict financial goals.
-What originally attracted Juan to the think tank, is its ability to have an impact on the community.
-Coming from a small developing country with poor economic roots, Juan is deeply affected by the many inequalities our society has created.
+What originally attracted Jimenez to the think tank, is its ability to have an impact on the community.
+Coming from a small developing country with poor economic roots, Jimenez is deeply affected by the many inequalities our society has created.
 He has pledged to do everything possible to give back to the community and CDS has created a unique avenue to do so.

-Juan graduated with a Bachelor’s of Science in Business Administration at the State University of New York at Buffalo with concentrations in International Business and Financial Analysis.
-He served as the Treasurer for UB’s Student Association, where he oversaw a budget of over $3.4 million.
+Jimenez graduated with a B.S. in Business Administration at the State University of New York at Buffalo with concentrations in International Business and Financial Analysis.
+At UB, he served as the Treasurer for UB’s Student Association, where he oversaw a budget of over $3.4 million.

 Jeremiah is CDS’s Director of Communications and is working as a Public Affairs Consultant and Environmental Planner at Hardy Stevenson and Associates, Ltd. in Toronto, ON.
 He holds a Master’s in Environment and Sustainability and a B.A. in Political Science from Western University — as well a Professional Certificate in Energy Innovation and Emerging Technologies from Stanford University.